-The fabric's design lies somewhere between an FPGA and a multicore processor, with hundreds or thousands of simple, tightly-coupled cores working together to achieve high performance and power efficiency.
+The fabric's design lies somewhere between an FPGA and a multicore processor, with hundreds or thousands of simple, tightly-coupled cores connected by an on-chip network.
 We hope to be able to exploit the tight-coupling to use combinations of cores in novel ways, such as building more-complex and specialised virtual processors out of many cores, or implementing small helper engines to speed up sequential execution by, for example, prefetching data.
+I am particularly interested in the potential for simultaneously increasing performance and reducing power consumption by distributing a program across a large number of cores.

 A more detailed introduction to my work can be found here: PDF.